openNDS/openNDS/docs/source/install.rst

 Installing on OpenWrt
 *********************

 * Have a router working with OpenWrt.
-At the time of writing, openNDS has been tested with OpenWrt 18.06.x, 19.7.x and Snapshot.
+At the time of writing, openNDS has been tested with OpenWrt 18.06.x, 19.7.x 21.2.x and Snapshot.

-* OpenWrt version 19.07.x or less requires openNDS v5.2.0 or less.
+* OpenWrt version 19.07.x or less requires theoogle.com updated libmicrohttpd-no-ssl_0.9.71-1 package (or higher version) from Openwrt 21.2.x or higher.

-* OpenWrt Snapshot or versions higher than 19.07.x require openNDS v6.0.0 or higher.

-* Note: To run openNDS v6.0.0 or higher on OpenWrt 19.07.x or lower you must upgrade/install libmicrohttpd to v0.9.71 or higher first.

-* openNDS may or may not work on older versions of OpenWrt or on other kinds of Linux-based router firmware.
+* openNDS may or may not work on older versions of OpenWrt.

-* Make sure your router is basically working before you try to install  openNDS.
+* Make sure your router is working correctly before you try to install  openNDS.
 In particular, make sure your DHCP daemon is serving addresses on the interface that openNDS will manage.

   The default interface is br-lan but can be changed to any LAN interface by editing the /etc/config/opennds file.

-* To install openNDS, you may use the OpenWrt Luci web interface or alternatively, ssh to your router and run the command:
+* To install openNDS on 21.3.x or higher, you may use the OpenWrt Luci web interface or alternatively, ssh to your router and run the command:

     ``opkg update``

   followed by

     ``opkg install opennds``

+* To install on 19.7.x or lower, download libmicrohttpd-no-ssl_0.9.71-1 or higher to the /tmp directory on your router.
+Then install using the command:
+    ``opkg install <packagename> --force-reinstall``

+* Similarly, download openNDS v9.0.0 or higher to /tmp, again installing using the command:
+    ``opkg install <packagename> --force-reinstall``

 * openNDS is enabled by default and will start automatically on reboot or can be started and stopped manually.